YaoAtTNTS/assignment-backend/README.md

 3. Run 'cd ./assignment-backend' to navigate to the project root dir.

+4. Open the file ./assignment-backend/src/resource/application.yml, change the username at line 8 and the password at line 9 into your own mysql client username and password.

-4. Run 'mvn clean package'
+5. Run 'mvn clean package'

-5. Run 'cd ./target' to navigate to the project jar package dir.
+6. Run 'cd ./target' to navigate to the project jar package dir.

-6. Run 'java -jar assignment-1.0-SNAPSHOT' to start the application.
+7. Run 'java -jar assignment-1.0-SNAPSHOT' to start the application.

-7. Keep the cmd program on.
+8. Keep the cmd program on.

 ## Create DB schema and table
 There are 2 ways.